© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Moat Mound and Bailey Castle, Tre Fedw is a scheduled monument protected by Cadw under reference MM063.
 View the official record →

-The Moat Mound and Bailey Castle at Tre Fedw is a motte and bailey castle situated in Wales, representing a typical Norman defensive earthwork of the medieval period.
+The Moat Mound and Bailey Castle at Tre Fedw is a motte and bailey castle situated in Wales and designated as a scheduled ancient monument under Cadw reference MM063.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM063.

 The Moat Mound and Bailey Castle, Tre Fedw dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Moat Mound and Bailey Castle, Tre Fedw is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM063.